seanhatton/repronim.org/content/about/in-practice.md

 weight: 80
 ---

-## ReproNim’s principles of reproducible neuroimaging
+## ReproNim's principles of reproducible neuroimaging

 <!--
 The style section will cause the sub-lists to be labeled with lowercase